vipa0z/MVO_MicrovoltsAchievementSystem/README.md

 Integration with the [MicrovoltsEmulator](https://github.com/SoWeBegin/MicrovoltsEmulator) is already in place, so achievements can directly trigger reward delivery to players.
 You can test the server endpoints with Postman to verify that achievements and reward calls work correctly.

-### Documentation
+### Installation & Configuration

-For a complete guide on installation, setup, configuration, and API usage, check out the Docs You’ll need to follow the installation steps there before you can run or test the project.
+For a complete guide on installation, setup, configuration, and API usage, check out [Installation & Configuration](docs/configuration.md)

+### Note
+Parts of the documentation were originally generated and may contain duplicated or inconsistently formatted sections.
+I’m actively revising and refining these docs to make them clearer, more concise, and easier to follow.

+If you spot any unclear or repetitive parts, feel free to open an issue or suggest edits.
+The goal is to make the documentation fully consistent and user-friendly over time.